City

 4. Apple

-PwC is a professional services firm.
-It provides audit, assurance, consulting, and tax services.
+PwC is a multinational professional services network offering audit, assurance, consulting, and tax services.
+They are known for their commitment to professional development.

 9. Motion Recruitment